Omnichannel retail strategy: Elsewhere

 In Greece, by contrast, in December 2020, it was reported that 90 percent of small business retailers did not have the infrastructure to enable click and collect or curbside pickup.

-Curbside pickup
+"Direct to boot" (curbside pickup)

 With the arrival of COVID-19 and consumers' desire not to enter retail stores for fear of exposure to the virus, curbside pickup took off.
-A variant on "Click and Collect", customers order online or by phone and pick up the merchandise, packed and ready to put in their car trunk, at the curb of the retail store.
+A variant on "Click and Collect", customers order online or by phone and pick up the merchandise, packed and ready to put in their car trunk, at the curb of the retail store or warehouse.
 As of September 2020 nearly 44% of U.S. retailers offered such a service.
 Curbside pickup sales had increased more than 500% versus the end of 2019.
 The strategy is also called "Buy online, pick up in store" or BOPIS.

 With COVID-19, curbside pickup expanded to supermarkets and small businesses.

 Even after the worst of the pandemic, people wanted to continue ordering items and picking them up.